Eviction notices from private landlords

 Section 21 notices

-A section 21 notice is the most common way to end an assured shorthold tenancy
+A section 21 notice is the most common way to end an AST.

-A section 21 is sometimes called a 'no fault' notice because your landlord does not need to give a reason for the notice.
+It is sometimes called a 'no fault' notice.
+This is because your landlord does not need to put a reason on the notice.

 Your landlord has 4 months from the end date on the notice to start court action.